salvanescki/rent-a-car-backend/README.md

 ScaleMote

-# Car Rental
+# Rent-a-Car

 ## Description

-Car Rental is a web application designed to manage the car rental system of the Australian company of the same name.
+Rent-a-Car is a web application designed to manage the car rental system of the Australian company Car Rental.
 It consists of a car catalog, a rental service, and a payment system.

 ## Functionality